JeffersonLab/clas12-qadb/README.md

 <a name="datasets"></a>
 ## Available Data Sets
-The following tables describe the available data sets in the _latest_ version of the QADB.
+The following tables describe the available data sets in the _latest_ version of the QADB; click on a run group to expand the table.
 The columns are:
 - **Pass**: the Pass number of the data set (higher is newer)
 - **Data Set Name**: a unique name for the data-taking period; click it to see the corresponding QA timelines
   - Typically `[RUN_GROUP]_[RUN_PERIOD]`